 4) Select High Performance.

-Balanced: Balanced automatically adjust your CPU’s speed according to your computer’s need.
+Balanced: Balanced mode automatically adjusts your CPU’s speed according to your computer’s needs.

 5) Restart your computer and your game.

 You should be able to run Code Vein without freezing now.
 If the issue still exists, then go ahead with the next fix.